JesusValeraDev/JesusValeraDev.github.io/content/2022-10-21-how-does-the-service-container-work.md

 </span><span style="color:#343d46;">}
 </span></code></pre>

-This is a vague idea of what a framework does under the hood, ideally, we should use a cache layer.
-Using reflection takes a lot of resources and it is very slow, additionally, we are not taking into consideration different scenarios like what to do depending on whether the resolved parameter is a primitive or even a callable.
+This is the idea of what a framework does under the hood; ideally, we should use a cache layer.
+Using reflection takes a lot of resources, and it is very slow; additionally, we are not taking into consideration different scenarios like what to do depending on whether the resolved parameter is a primitive or even a callable.

 ![parthenon-greece](/images/2022-10-21/2.png)